danirocha/UserRegistrationSystem/README.md

 To execute your project, follow the instruction below:

-- To start the project, run the command
+- To start the project, run the command<!-- TODO: remove this instruction when the project is running at Docker  -->

 ```yarn dev```